engineeroguz/Akinon_Clone/README.md

 https://akinon.com/ is the original website of corporate company.
+I'm just inspired